Table of Contents

 - Average number of employees of 10 or less.

-It is not possible to prepare and file micro-entity accounts if a business is, or was at any time during its financial year, one of the following:
+Micro-entity accounts cannot be submitted if a business is, or was at any time during its financial year, one of the following:

 What to include in micro-entity accounts